kkwong44/cappadocia-tours/README.md

 * Developing your site, save your project in your Gitpod workspaces
 * Use git add command to add files to local repository
 * Use git commit command to commit the changes to local repository

+### Deployment to Github Pages

-* Use git push to upload local repository content to a remote repository
+* Use git push to upload local repository content (Gitpod) to a remote repository (Github)

-    **After git push is carried out, a site link can be found from your Github repository setting.**
+    **The published site link can be found from your Github repository setting.**

 * Select setting from your github repository
-* Select Pages on the left hand side menu
+* Select Pages on the left hand side menu as shown below
 * Under the Source section, you need to select main from Branch in order to publish the site
-* You can suspend the published site by selecting none from the source section
+* You can suspend the published site by selecting none from Branch in the source section

+In order to commit the changes in the live site, always perform git push to upload the latest version of the development code to the remote repository.

 *Screenshot - Github Pages*